Fetal Cardiac Clinic

 About the Clinic

 The Fetal Cardiac Program is made up of a multidisciplinary team that provides detailed evaluation, counseling and treatment for heart problems in the developing baby during pregnancy.
 We work closely with family doctors, midwives, community and high-risk obstetricians throughout Ontario, as well as geneticists and other pediatric subspecialists.
-We partner with Mount Sinai Hospital to provide a range of fetal therapy through the Ontario Fetal Centre.
+We partner with high-risk obstetrical providers to provide a range of fetal therapeutic options, if applicable, and to refine delivery planning.
 The Fetal Cardiac Program is a teaching program in affiliation with the University of Toronto.

 What to Expect During Your Visit